RSEAA/RSEAA.github.io/index.md

 ## Schedule

 This is the current schedule for the event.
+All the timings are in UTC+10 ([view in different time zones](https://www.worldtimebuddy.com)).

 |          | Day 1 - Wed 13th Sep 2023                  | Day 2 - Thu 14th Sep 2023      | Day 3 - Fri 14th Sep 2023     |
 | --- | --- | --- | --- |